Setup & Installation Guide (Android & Web)

 • schoolId field: Must match the Document ID you used in the schools collection

-• Field names: Must be exactly as shown (email, role, schoolId)
+• Field names: Must be exactly as shown (email, role, schoolId) - case sensitive

 C. Configure SMTP Email Settings